Aviation Maintenance: Everything You Need to Know

 These agencies dictate everything, from the specific procedures for a repair to the qualifications required for technicians.
 For example, the FAA requires mechanics to be certified with an Airframe (A) and/or Powerplant (P) license, commonly known as an A&P license.
 Keeping up with these ever-evolving regulations and maintaining perfect records is a major challenge.
 Proper aircraft document management is essential for MROs and airlines to prove compliance and ensure every maintenance action meets the required legal and safety standards.

-Types of Aviation Maintenance
+The Main Types of Aircraft Maintenance

 Aviation maintenance isn't a single, monolithic task.
 It’s a spectrum of activities, from quick daily checks to complete aircraft overhauls.
 Think of it like this: you might check your car's tire pressure before a road trip, but you'll take it to a specialist for a full engine rebuild.
 Similarly, aircraft require different levels of attention depending on their flight hours, age, and the specific tasks needed.
 Understanding these categories helps MROs and airlines plan schedules, allocate resources, and maintain compliance.